rubengees/advent-of-code-2020/README.md

 These are my solutions for the Advent of Code 2020.

-I didn't attempt them at that year but instead doing them for fun mow.
+I didn't attempt them at that year but instead doing them for fun now.

 Similar to 2023, I solved them using Typescript and Bun with no special constraints otherwise.